kegaretail/react-native-rabbitmq/README.md

  Installation with CocoaPods

-1. In the podfile uncommend "use_frameworks":
+1. In the Podfile uncomment "use_frameworks":

 ```
 use_frameworks!